pmonj9841/Land-Use-Mix-in-Wonju-si/README.md

 # Land-Use-Mix-in-Wonju-si
-This project deals with a question, 'how well land uses in Wonju-si are mixed?'
-Mixed land uses has many adavantages including reduction in demands for long-trips.
+In this project, we will see how well land uses in Wonju-si, a city in South Korea, are mixed.
+Mixed land uses have many advantages including a decrease in demand for long-distance trips.
 Many methodologies have been developed to quantify the level of land use mix.
-One of them is the Entropy index(Song et. al., 2013).
+One of them is the Entropy index.

 ![image](https://github.com/pmonj9841/Land-Use-Mix-in-Wonju-si/assets/61530808/5fc2c4e9-a025-4bd3-a873-8f739515c2e3)

-Pj is the percentage of each land use type j and k is the total number of land use types in the area.
+P^j is the percentage of each land use type j and k is the total number of land use types in the area (Voukenas, 2021).

 I developed this methodology to improve the results: